Church of England: Representative bodies

 The Church of England has a legislative body, General Synod.
 This can create two types of legislation, measures and canons.
-Measures have to be approved but cannot be amended by the British Parliament before receiving the Royal Assent and becoming part of the law of England.
+Measures have to be approved but cannot be amended by the British Parliament before receiving royal assent and becoming part of the law of England.
 Although it is the established church in England only, its measures must be approved by both Houses of Parliament including the non-English members.
 Canons require Royal Licence and Royal Assent, but form the law of the church, rather than the law of the land.

 Another assembly is the Convocation of the English Clergy, which is older than the General Synod and its predecessor the Church Assembly.
-By the 1969 Synodical Government Measure almost all of the Convocations' functions were transferred to the General Synod.
+By the Synodical Government Measure 1969 almost all of the Convocations' functions were transferred to the General Synod.
 Additionally, there are Diocesan Synods and deanery synods, which are the governing bodies of the divisions of the Church.